|Books and Supplies||$1,000|

 |Institutional Grants and Scholarships||$35,163||62%|

 |Other Federal Grants||$2,031||18%|

 To gauge a more realistic picture of what it may really cost you out of pocket to go to University of Miami, we've modeled a ten year student loan with an original principal value of $110,544.
 The loan balance of $110,544 is a four year multiple of the $27,636 average net price.
 This is a estimate of what you could owe upon graduation if you were to qualify for average financial aid and what a degree really may cost.
 Should you not qualify for financial aid, you may owe significantly more when you graduate.
 Based on these assumptions, a monthly repayment of $1,055 could be required to satisfy your student loan.

 Please note that financial aid is not guaranteed and is only available for qualifying students.
 Federal Student Loans are not grants and must be repaid with interest.
 The current Stafford loan interest rate is 2.75%.

 |Time to Pay Off Student Loan||10 years|

-Based on published tuition prices, we estimate the current cost of a 2 year associate degree and living expenses at Northland Community and Technical College to be $38,000 - assuming graduation in normal time.
-The estimation assumes a 0.9% annual increase over the next 2 years which has been the recent trend for this school.
+Based on published tuition prices, we estimate the current cost of a 4 year bachelor's degree and living expenses at University of Miami to be $294,848 - assuming graduation in normal time.
+The estimation assumes a 3.5% annual increase over the next 4 years which has been the recent trend for this school.

-Estimated cost for a class at Northland Community and Technical College based on published credit hour prices.
+Estimated cost for a class at University of Miami based on published credit hour prices.
 Note that not all schools allow single class enrollment.
-These prices should be used for comparison purposes as to how much it may cost to take a class at Northland Community and Technical College versus other colleges.
+These prices should be used for comparison purposes as to how much it may cost to take a class at University of Miami versus other colleges.

 |Tuition Payment Plan||Yes|